Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: Introduction

-Our main results show that the $\varepsilon$-DeGroot dynamics leads to approximate learning while being immune to minor deviations.
+Our main results show that $\frac{1}{m}$-DeGroot dynamics leads to approximate learning while being immune to minor deviations.
 Specifically, we say that an agent achieves \emph{$(\delta,\rho)$-learning} if her opinion eventually lies within $\delta$ of the true state of the world with probability at least $1-\rho$.
 A dynamics on an infinite graph $G$ satisfies $(\delta,\rho)$-learning if all but a finite set of agents satisfy $(\delta,\rho)$-learning.

-Our first main result, Theorem~\ref{theorem: main one graph}, loosely says that if the graph $G$ is infinite with a bounded degree and a moderate growth rate\footnote{The specific assumptions on the growth of the graph are detailed in Section~\ref{section main results}.}, then for every $\delta,\rho>0$ there exists an $\varepsilon>0$ such that the $\varepsilon$-DeGroot dynamics satisfies $(\delta,\rho)$-learning.
-Furthermore, $(\delta,\rho)$-learning continues to hold in the presence of finitely many bots and when the agents are $0.9\varepsilon$-distorted.
+Our first main result, Theorem~\ref{theorem: main one graph}, loosely says that if the graph $G$ is infinite with a bounded degree and a moderate growth rate,\footnote{The specific assumptions on the growth of the graph are detailed in Section~\ref{section main results}.} then for every $\delta,\rho>0$ and every $m$ large enough, $\frac{1}{m}$-DeGroot dynamics satisfies $(\delta,\rho)$-learning.
+Furthermore, the learning takes place even in the presence of finitely many {adversarial} agents and moderately distorted monitoring.\footnote{Establishing the immunity to monitoring distortions $\beta<\frac{1}{2m}$ is simple.
+To this end, we formally specify the $\frac{1}{m}$-DeGroot updating rule with an additional preliminary projection as follows: first project the opinions of the neighbors on the $\frac{1}{m}$-grid, then take the average of the projected opinions, and lastly project the average on the $\frac{1}{m}$-grid.
+The first projection is what eliminates the distortion. } Thus, by a slight modification of standard DeGroot heuristics we offer a highly robust learning procedure.

 Our second main result, Theorem~\ref{theorem: main family}, is a generalization of the first main result to families of graphs.
-Theorem~\ref{theorem: main family} can be viewed as an analogue of the result of Golub and Jackson~\cite{golub2010naive} who refer to growing families of finite graphs.
+Theorem~\ref{theorem: main family} can be viewed as an analog of the result of Golub and Jackson~\cite{golub2010naive} who refer to growing families of finite graphs.

-Thus by a slight modification of the standard DeGroot heuristics we offer a highly robust learning procedure.
-Not only is the $\varepsilon$-DeGroot heuristics immune to bots, but it also achieves approximate naive learning when the agents suffer some bias or systematic errors in deriving their opinions.
+{Theorem~\ref{thm R} provides the idea driving our main results.
+The influence of each adversarial agent is limited to a certain radius around it depending on the granularity parameter $m$.
+Increasing $m$ has two effects.
+On one hand, it increases the radius of influence and thus fewer agents achieve $(\delta,\rho)$-learning.
+On the other hand, it increases the accuracy of learning and thus allows for smaller $\delta$ and $\rho$.
+In particular, as $m$ goes to infinity, the radius of influence grows to infinity and $\delta$ and $\rho$ go to zero, thus obtaining asymptotic behavior similar the the standard DeGroot dynamics.}

+Figure ~\ref{fig:simulation} shows two simulations: one of the $\frac 1 {100}$-DeGroot dynamics and the other of the standard DeGroot dynamics.
+In both simulations there is a single stubborn agent.
+Under the $\frac 1 {100}$-DeGroot dynamics, the influence of the stubborn agent is limited to a certain radius around it, whereas under the standard DeGroot dynamics, it is unlimited.